 Super chill neighbourhood spot Percy Flint is one of our favourite spot to soak up the sun with a pint or two, and they’ve certainly managed to get tongues wagging about their steak sandwich.
-A classic with a twist, this sandwich is on a super duper toasty Turkish roll, generously filled with steak, rocket, cheddar and caramelised onions, and finished off with a fried egg and chips.
+A classic with a twist, this sandwich is on a super duper toasty Turkish roll, generously filled with scotch fillet steak, rocket, cheddar and caramelised onions, and finished off with some stellar chips.
 Simple but done right!

 211 South Terrace, South Fremantle

 The Local Hotel

 South Freo spot (and across the road neighbour of Percy Flint) is the Local Hotel.
 This also very chill, very Freo hotel is offering up some of the best pub grub around, and you can’t go past their steak sandwich.
 Think bacon chutney, apple slaw, fried onions and a chipotle aioli.
 And if you’re lunching with your vego friends, the Local has plenty of tempting veg-friendly options.

 282 South Terrace, South Fremantle